jyutzler/Bridge-Systems/system.md

 Opener rebids:

-   * 3♦ with no five-card major
+   * 3♦: no five-card major and at least one four-card major
-   * 3♥ or 3♠ with that major
+   * 3♥ or 3♠: that major
+   * 3NT: no four-card or five-card major

 After 3♦:
    * 3♥ or 3♠: The other major
+   * 3NT: signoff
    * 4 of that major: signoff

 After 3 of a major: